25 Patio Decor Ideas for a Cozy Outdoor Space You’ll Love

 Go All-In On Cozy Lighting Layers

 Lighting makes or breaks the vibe.
 Combine string lights, lanterns, and candles for a layered glow.
+These summer garden party lighting ideas are full of more inspiration.

 Easy Formula